3d-object-detection-hub/3d-object-detection-hub.github.io/3d-object-detection.md

 # 3D Object Detection Models

+<p>This page presents a comprehensive survey of 3D-object-detection methods, organized first by sensor modality and then by representation.
+You can search for any method and instantly compare its accuracy and inference speed on the KITTI, nuScenes, and Waymo benchmarks.
+Each entry includes a link to the original paper and indicates whether the code is publicly available. </p>

 <p>Filter by sensor (primary), then by representation (secondary).
 Sort by sensor → representation → year (ascending) → month (ascending), and search any column.</p>

 <!-- Primary sensor filters -->